Choosing Quality of Life

-Trillium coordinates services for adults and children to address intellectual/developmental disabilities.
-To ensure people receive the services they need in a timely manner, we employ clinically-trained and licensed staff to manage and authorize those services.
+Trillium coordinates integrated health care services for adults and children for intellectual and developmental disabilities.
+Our licensed staff helps approve those services.
 Individuals and families without Medicaid may be eligible for state-funded services.

 What is an Intellectual Disability?